shawncxc/zillow-analysis/README.md

 * Categorize data into three parts in spite of the types of houses
 * Visulize data for each part(average, undervalue and overvalue for per sqft and total prices)
 * Add popup window for each house
+* Deal with the missing data in the price column: assign the average value calculated from each category to those missing values

 #### Second Demo
 * Visulize house prices based on house types